 c) the date on which the Ordinary General Assembly is convened shall be established by the Executive Board and members shall be notified at least one month before the meeting, by written notice, by phone, by e-mail or on the Association’s website;

 Art.
-27. The attributions of the General Assembly are as follows:
+27. The powers and duties of the General Assembly are as follows:

-a) it shall elect and revoke the President of BHA;
+a) to elect and remove the President of BHA;

-b) it shall elect and revoke the members of the Executive Board and determines their functions;
+b) to elect and remove the members of the Executive Board and determine their functions;

-c) it shall elect and revoke the Auditor or the Audit Committee, as the case may be;
+c) to elect and remove the Auditor or the Audit Committee, as the case may be;

-d) it shall approve and modify the BHA’s activity plan proposed by the Executive Board;
+d) to approve or modify the BHA’s activity plan proposed by the Executive Board;

-e) it shall approve the revenues and expenditures budget, the balance sheet drawn up by the Executive Board;
+e) to approve the revenue and expenditure budget and the balance sheet drawn up by the Executive Board;

-f) it shall determine the amount of the registration fee and the fee; The General Assembly will determine the frequency with which will be paid the fee: monthly, quarterly, semi-annually or annually; it will also set a period of grace when the debtors can pay the levy without losing their membership of the Association;
+f) to determine the amount of the membership fee and the subscription the frequency with the subscription shall be paid, whether monthly, quarterly, semi-annually or annually, and the period of grace within which the subscription can be paid without loss of membership of the Association;

-g) it shall amend the certificate of incorporation and bylaws, at the initiative of the Executive Board or at least one third of the BHA members, and with the vote of at least two-thirds of those present at the meeting;
+g) to amend the certificate of incorporation and bylaws, on the initiative of the Executive Board or at least one-third of the BHA members, and with the vote of at least two-thirds of those present at the meeting;

-h) it shall set up subsidiaries in the country or abroad;
+h) to set up subsidiaries in Romania or abroad;

-i) it shall decide the dissolution and liquidation of the Association; determines the destination of the remaining assets after liquidation;
+i) to decide the dissolution and liquidation of the Association, and determine the destination of the remaining assets after liquidation;

-j) it shall take any other measure which is not given by the articles of association under the competence of another body.
+j) to take any other measure not reserved by the articles of association to the competence of another body.

 Ch.
 X. Executive Board

 Art.
 28. The Executive Board is the executive management body of the BHA activity, made up of three members elected from among the members of the General Assembly, as follows: President, Vice-President and Secretary-Treasurer.
 The number of members of the Executive Board may be amended by the General Assembly.
-A person may hold the same position in the Executive Board no more than two consecutive terms, the term length being of (four) years.
+The term office shall be four years.
+No person may hold the same position in the Executive Board for more than two consecutive terms.

 Art.
 29. The duties of the Executive Board shall be as follows: